tereus-project/tereus-transpiler-c-go/README.md

 ## Worker usage

-The remixer is designed to listen on a queue for C files to convert.
+The transpiler is designed to listen on a queue for C files to convert.

 First, you need to copy the `.env.example` file to `.env` and fill in the values.